clarud/privately/README.md

   Combines fast **regex validators** (for structured data like emails, phone numbers, NRIC, credit cards) with a **fine-tuned DistilBERT-base-uncased model** (for fuzzy PII like names and addresses).
 Detection runs in real-time on every input box in Chrome.

 - **Inline Tooltips**
-  - Underline detected text and display category (e.g., NAME, ADDR, EMAIL).
+  - Display detected text and display category (e.g., NAME, ADDR, EMAIL).
   - One-click actions: **Remove**, **Replace with custom placeholder**, **Skip once**, or **Ignore all** for that category.

 - **User Control & Transparency**